glauberramos/speciesdex/README.md

 2. Enter a city name (e.g., "New York", "London", "Tokyo")
 3. Enter your iNaturalist username
 4. Click the "Search" button
 5. View the results!
-Birds you've observed will be marked with a green border and checkmark
+Species you've observed will be marked with a green border and checkmark

 ## Technical Details